nightsh/ckanext-datajson/cherry-picking-from-another-forks.md

 20190819 If pagination reaches the last page we don't want to display the full dataset results https://github.com/OpenGov-OpenData/ckanext-datajson/commit/61f216e487dd3a530c61cf8672bd71e425e76160
 20190827 Don't add resources to data.json if it's missing a url https://github.com/OpenGov-OpenData/ckanext-datajson/commit/0d900484a70c2030dccae7511a80e298e081841d
 20190910 fix import https://github.com/akariv/ckanext-datajson/commit/0fa0cd1c6cc86afc900bab49fe4ac686ab1f6bfa

+## Future analysis

+- [ ] Do we need the build_datajson.py file?
+- [ ] Do need to validate as required for bureau and progman codes since we have schemas for federal and non-federal resources?